Managed Home Screen Configuration Experience

 Streamlining the Complex

 However, despite its critical role, the current configuration process for Managed Home Screen is overly complex and unintuitive.
-IT administrators must navigate across multiple workloads in the Intune console to set up device groups, approve and assign Managed Home Screen and other apps, and manage both device configuration policies and app configuration policies to configure the complete list of features.
+IT administrators must navigate across multiple workloads in the Intune console to set up device groups, approve and assign Managed Home Screen and other apps, and manage both device configuration policies and app configuration policies to configure the complete list of features Managed Home Screen has to offer today.

-The goal of my project was to streamline this configuration process and design an intuitive experience that better serves IT admins’ needs.
+The goal of my project was to streamline the configuration process and craft an intuitive experience that better serves the IT admins’ needs.

 04 | Research